conshea/conshea.github.io/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/conshea/flashy-template/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact
-Having questions or concerns?  [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having questions or concerns?  [contact support](https://github.com/conshea) and I will respnd with answers if I can!.